 Compound Gears and Compound Gear Reductions (Grades 6-8)

 In certain situations, a design may require more mechanical advantage than a single gear ratio can provide or is otherwise impractical.
 For example, if a VEX IQ robot design requires a 12:500 gear ratio it is a problem because there is no 500-tooth gear available.
 In this situation, a designer can use multiple gear reductions in the same mechanism.
 This is called a Compound Gear Reduction.

 In a Compound Gear system, there are multiple gear pairs.
 Each pair has its own Gear Ratio, and a shared axle connects the pairs to each other.
 The resulting Compound Gear system still has a Driving Gear and a Driven Gear, and still has a Gear Reduction.
 However, it’s now called a Compound Gear Reduction and is calculated by multiplying the gear reductions of each of the individual gear pairs.

-For the above example with 12-tooth and 60-tooth gears, the overall Gear Reduction is calculated this way:
+For the below example with 12-tooth and 60-tooth gears, the overall Gear Reduction is calculated this way: